An Exploration of Default Images in Text-to-Image Generation

 \item[P4.] \textit{Influence of prompt specificity:} When users provide vague or ambiguous prompts, default images are more likely to emerge due to the model's reliance on generic visual patterns.

-\item[P5.] \textit{Creativity and default image frequency:} Default images are more common in `creative' prompts that seek to deviate and innovate.
+\item[P5.] \textit{Paradox of creativity and default image frequency:} Default images are more common in `creative' prompts that seek to deviate and innovate.

-\item[P6.] \textit{Decreasing frequency with model advancement:} As the vocabulary of TTI models grows, default images become more rare.
+\item[P6.] \textit{Decreasing frequency with model advancement:} As the vocabulary of TTI models grows, default images become rarer.
 Therefore, newer models can be expected to produce fewer default images.
+As Midjourney releases new versions or integrates feedback, the nature and frequency of default images may change, reflecting shifts in the model’s learned visual patterns.

+\item[P7.] \textit{Modifying default images:} Styles, aesthetic modifiers, and compositional constraints can be applied to default images, altering their appearance while retaining their underlying motifs.
+We can adjust color palettes, lighting, perspective, or texture, yet traces of the default image’s motif and structure often remain detectable.

-\item[P7.] \textit{Modifying default images:} It is possible to apply styles to default images. \item[P8.] \textit{Variability of default images per prompt:} One prompt can produce several different default images.
+\item[P8.] \textit{Variability of default images per prompt:} One prompt can produce several different default images.
 This is related to how Midjourney leverages stochastic sampling within its generative model to produce diverse visual outputs.

-\item[P9.] \textit{Evolution of default images with model updates:} As Midjourney releases new versions or integrates feedback, the nature and frequency of default images may change, reflecting shifts in the model’s learned visual patterns.

 \end{itemize}